Bonnie Winterbottom: Relationships

 Bonnie was romantically linked with Asher Millstone, one of Annalise Keating's interns.
 They had sex for the first time the night Sam was killed, then again after Bonnie won her first case in court.
 They broke up when Bonnie suspected Asher of seeing another woman, not knowing he was behaving strangely because he was being blackmailed by Emily Sinclair.
 Their relationship ended permanently when Bonnie discovered Asher's role in a gang-rape coverup and learned Annalise had revealed Bonnie's past trauma to him.

 Bonnie's relationship with Frank Delfino is special and complex; they help each other with their problems and are always available to each other, although the extent of their history remains unclear.
 When Bonnie discovered that Frank killed Lila, she lied to Annalise and covered up the whole story.
 They talked about running away together and then had sex a few days after Frank killed Bonnie's abusive father (who was imprisoned in a state facility in Coalport in central Pennsylvania), but Frank abandoned Bonnie the next morning, creating a rift between them.
 Bonnie later convinced Frank not to kill himself by telling him that night meant everything to her, and expressing her love for him, but she later asked him to take the blame for all the crimes, causing him to ask if she was lying when she said she loved him.
+Though no longer in a relationship, she lost her life in a failed attempt to save his, when both are shot dead (she accidentally) in the series finale.

 Bonnie has a love-hate relationship with Annalise Keating.
 In the season 2 premiere, it is revealed that Bonnie killed Rebecca Sutter in order to protect Annalise.
 Later, when Bonnie discovered that Annalise had revealed Bonnie's past to Asher, Bonnie said she wanted Annalise dead.
 However, when Annalise was shot, Bonnie helped her in many ways.
 Since then, Bonnie has remained Annalise's right-hand woman and closest associate.

 Bonnie told Annalise she loved her after they fought about Bonnie's relationship with Frank, although it's not clear whether she meant platonic or romantic love.
 They kissed when Annalise was drunk on the day of the fire.
 Bonnie represented Annalise when Annalise was charged with murder and arson, even though Bonnie offered to get another attorney to take the case.